JAlcocerT/JAlcocerT/content/blog/dev-typescript.md

 If you know [JS](https://jalcocert.github.io/JAlcocerT/javascript-for-static-websites/), going to TS *should be relatively* simple.

+ you can get to know the Docs of any **npm package** that uses typescript: <https://tsdocs.dev/>

 ### TS x PB

-{{% details title="Why TypeScript + PocketBase...?" closed="true" %}}
+{{% details title="Why TypeScript + PocketBase...?
+PB SDK" closed="true" %}}

 {{% /details %}}

 A TypeScript class is *not* limited to being the UI client.

-TypeScript is a superset of JavaScript, and since JavaScript can run on both the front-end (in a browser) and the back-end (using a runtime like Node.js), TypeScript can be used in both places.
+TypeScript is a superset of JavaScript.

+Since JavaScript can run on both the front-end (in a browser) and the back-end (using a runtime like Node.js), TypeScript can be used in both places.

 {{% details title="About TS Classes and PB... 🚀" closed="true" %}}